Bridging the Sim-to-Real Gap from the Information Bottleneck Perspective: Experiments

 \subsection{Real-world Application}

-To further evaluate the generalization performance of HIB in the real-world, we deploy the HIB policy trained in Legged Robot benchmark on a real-world A1 robot without any fine-tuning.
-Note that the policy is directly run on the A1 hardware and the local state is read or estimated from the onboard sensors and IMU, making the real-world control noisy and challenging.
-Fig.~\ref{fig:real-deploy} shows the snapshots of HIB agent traversing flat, grass, and pebble terrains.
-The agent can generalize to different challenging terrains with stable control behavior and there is no failure in the whole experimental process.
-These real experiments demonstrate that HIB can help bridge the sim-to-real gap without any additional tuning in real environments.
+To further evaluate the generalizability of HIB in the real world, we deploy the HIB policy trained in the Legged Robot benchmark on a real-world A1 robot without any fine-tuning.
+Detailed setup is referred to Appendix \ref{appendix:real_a1}.
+Note that the policy is directly run on the A1 hardware, and the local state is read or estimated from the onboard sensors and IMU, making the real-world control noisy and challenging.
+Fig.~\ref{fig:real_terrains} shows the snapshots of our HIB agent traversing different terrains.
+The agent can generalize to different challenging terrains with stable control behavior and there is \textbf{no failure} in the whole experimental process.
+Fig.~\ref{fig:real-deploy} further showcases the advantages of our proposed HIB, enabling the agent to navigate down high stairs with a $0.6$m height, achieving a \bm{$100\%$} success rate in 10 trials, while the strongest baseline (e.g. DreamWaQ) completely fail.
+These real experiments demonstrate that HIB enhances the ability to bridge the sim-to-real gap without any additional tuning in real environments.